A space capsule carrying two cosmonauts tumbles violently towards Earth.

 On the ground, one of them comes to.
 Finding the other man unconscious, he attemps to signal for help on the radio.
 As he does this, the dirty face of a little girl appears momentarily in the capsule’s porthole window, peeking in curiously.
 Confused, the cosmonaut exits the capsule, finding himself in the middle of a snowstorm on a vast, snowy plain.
 He sets off in search of the little girl, hoping to find rescue.
 But this is a strange and ancient place he has landed in, and things are not all what they appear to be…

 Against Night is the story of a cosmonaut who struggles to come to terms with the death of his beloved wife and daughter.
 When an accident leaves him on the verge of death himself, he discovers that his memories of them, memories he’s been trying to bury, may be his only salvation.
 The juxtaposition of the film’s core emotional theme with the conquest of space accentuates the idea that as man explores the limits of his understanding of the universe, he will always struggle with the unknowable depths of his own soul.
-We believe that because of the universal themes it addresses, our film will resonate with audiences regardless of their nationality or beliefs.

 Stefan was born in New York State and raised on both sides of the Atlantic, eventually graduating from the University of Washington in Seattle with a degree in sociology.
 After a brief stint at a UN-based NGO in New York, he moved back to Poland to study cinematography at the storied Polish National Film School in Łódź.
 While in Poland he wrote and directed WSCHÓD (EAST, 2008), a short film shot partly in the Chernobyl Zone of Alienation, which premiered in competition at the Gdynia Film Festival.
 He spent the next few years working in London and Berlin, completing several screenplays, including the Polish Film Institute-awarded SZEREGOWY WOJTEK (PRIVATE WOJTEK).
 He is currently a Directing Fellow at the American Film Institute Conservatory in Los Angeles, where he is a recipient of a Kosciuszko Foundation scholarship.
 Website